theme-next/hexo-theme-next/docs/DATA-FILES.md

   2. Copy **all** NexT theme options from theme's `/themes/next/_config.yml` into `/source/_data/next.yml`.

 3. Then, in main site's `/_config.yml` need to define `theme: next` option (and if needed, `source_dir: source`).
-4. Use standart parameters to start server, generate or deploy (`hexo clean && hexo g -d && hexo s`).
+4. Use standard parameters to start server, generate or deploy (`hexo clean && hexo g -d && hexo s`).

 ### Useful links